AUGUST - ROSE ADVICE

 Your roses will be in active healthy growth and flowering, dead head after flowering and when the whole of the flower truss has finished flowering prune back top growth to 1-2 leaves below the flower truss, If you have not yet given your roses a second feed, feed now with a hand full of granular rose feed around the base of each rose and water in if condition are dry.

 Continue to tie in or support any long new growth on Climbing Roses.

-It is strongly recommended that you continue to spray your roses with a fungicide/insecticide at 2 week interludes alternating the active ingredients used each time (check product label) and before you see any potential disease problems.
+It is recommended that you continue to spray your roses with a fungicide/insecticide at 2 week interludes alternating the active ingredients used each time (check product label).